bianzhiyu/LeetCode/README.md

 class  Solution101, Solution101_2, Solution101_3 and so on.

 Some of them may be wrong.
-And I will point it out before the class definition in the source files.
+And I will point it out before the class definition in the source files, which are some remarks.
 For the accepted solution,
 before the class definition are time and space performance.